lamarios/unifi-throughput-ncurses/README.md

 ![](https://i.imgur.com/U0PnujC.png?raw=true)

 ## Dependencies

-- libncurses 5 needs to be installed
+- libncurses 6 needs to be installed, if you have an older version of ncurses, you'll need to build it yourself.

 ## Installation